 But hearing aids today have some pretty advanced technology that can drown out background noise.
 They bring the voices of your children and the servers into crystal clarity.

 Your body has a way of telling you when something doesn’t belong.
 If you eat something too spicy hot, you produce more saliva to rinse it out.
-If you get an eyelash in your eye, you produce tears to flush the eyeball.
+If you get an eyelash in your eye, you produce tears to flush your eye.
 Your ears have their own way of getting rid of a nuisance.

 They produce extra wax.